aws-samples/aws-media-services-simple-live-workflow/2-MediaPackage/README.md

 ### 4. Create HLS origin endpoints for the channel

-You will create two endpoings for the channel we just created.
+You will create two endpoints for the channel we just created.
 One origin endpoint with a restart window and a second endpoint with live output that is delayed by five seconds.

 1. Return to the channel listing page for AWS Elemental MediaPackage console.
 Your page will contain the channel you created earlier, similar to the image shown below.